 User experience is composed of several elements that all must be taken into consideration during the entire planning process, and incorporated into the final product.

 Accessibility: Your site or digital product should be functional on multiple browsers and devices to ensure users can experience what you have to offer, no matter how they choose to get there.
 Depending on your audience and the type of business you’re in, you may also need to make your website or digital product ADA accessible to ensure everyone can use it regardless of disability.

 Performance: Users notice right away if website elements load slowly or don’t appear correctly.
 Be sure your digital product performs each and every time a user accesses it.

 Design: The aesthetic design of your website or application is a significant part of the overall user experience.
-It helps differentiate your brand with eye-catching or innovative features, and helps familiarize your brand by incorporating the visual design elements that define your brand and drive recognition.
+It helps differentiate your brand with eye-catching or innovative features and helps familiarize your brand by incorporating the visual design elements that define your brand and drive recognition.

-Marketing: A solid user experience takes users through the sales funnel with strategic calls to action for valuable content.
+Content Marketing: A solid user experience takes users through the sales funnel with strategic calls to action for valuable content.
 When you provide the right content at the right time to the right person in the right way, their user experience is more valuable, and your brand becomes more valuable to them.

 User Experience is a Team Effort